Penetration Testing and Ethical Hacking

 To assess the strength of your organization’s cybersecurity posture, you need to gather information, perform scanning and enumeration, and show how an adversary could hack into your systems.
 This ethical hacking course will give you those skills and prepare you for related certification exams so you can prove your capabilities.

-Students will also be introduced to a variety of attack types, including password cracking, DDoS, SQL injection, session hijacking, social engineering, and other hacking techniques.
-The course also covers an introduction to ethical hacking concepts and to hacking Web servers and Web applications.
+Our Penetration Testing and Ethical Hacking course will introduce you to a variety of attack types, including password cracking, DDoS, SQL injection, session hijacking, social engineering, and other hacking techniques.
+The course also covers an introduction to ethical hacking concepts, as well as web server and web application hacking.
 There are optional labs for this ethical hacking course that help students gain the hands-on hacking skills necessary to be successful on the job.

-If you are considering working in the cybersecurity industry, then ethical hacking courses will benefit you greatly.
-With Cybrary's online ethical hacking course, you will learn how to protect your network from cyber attackers by becoming an ethical hacker and learning to exploit networks yourself.
+If you are considering working in the cybersecurity industry, then ethical hacking courses will benefit you greatly as you prepare for an offensive security role.
+With Cybrary's online ethical hacking course, you will learn how to protect your network from malicious hackers by learning to exploit networks yourself.

-Ethical hackers are able to help private businesses, public organizations, and government agencies by infiltrating their secure systems to identify systems to identify flaws and weaknesses within those systems.
+Ethical hackers are able to help private businesses, public organizations, and government agencies by infiltrating their secure systems to identify flaws and weaknesses.
 They determine which system areas are hardened and which need additional security to help prevent threats to vulnerable networks, like malware attacks.

-In this Ethical Hacking course, you will master objectives including:
+In this Ethical Hacking course, you will master these objectives:

 - Intrusion Detection